4ms/stm32mp1-baremetal/README.md

 ```

 On macOS, you may need to install gsed and set your PATH to use it instead of
 sed.
-This is needed for building U-boot.
+This is needed for building U-Boot.
 See Caveats section in `brew info
 gnu-sed` for details.

 ```